-The Aboriginal Fisheries Strategy (AFS) Committee mission is to act as an Advisory Committee to the Board of Directors and Executive of NBAPC to ensure that the best possible arrangement is achieved so as to allow the members of NBAPC to have access to the various fisheries to fulfill their Food, Social and Ceremonial needs for themselves and families; without fear of threat, intimidation or harassment by federal or provincial enforcement officers; until such time that this agreement is replaced with an Aboriginal and Treaty Implementation Process.
+To act as an Advisory Committee to the Board of Directors and Executive of NBAPC to ensure that the best possible arrangement is achieved so as to allow the members of NBAPC to have access to the various fisheries to fulfill their Food, Social and Ceremonial needs for themselves and families; without fear of threat, intimidation or harassment by federal or provincial enforcement officers; until such time that this arrangement is replaced with a land claims agreement.

 - To provide for a point of future discussions between DFO and the Council on off-reserve fish harvesting and management in the area mutually agreed to by the Council and DFO;

 - To enhance the involvement of the Council in the management, protection and enhancement of the several fishery resources and fish habitat in the area mutually agreed to by the Council and DFO and,

 - To explore, develop and promote the Council’s access to fisheries resources in the area mutually agreed to by the Council and DFO.

 NBAPC’s natural resource program has been working collaboratively with multiple organizations throughout New Brunswick to promote environmental sustainability and stewardship.
 The projects NBAPC are currently involved with include: